-Fabletics’ Adam Golderberg and Kevin Hart on what’s next for the activewear empire – TechCrunch
+Fabletics’ Adam Goldenberg and Kevin Hart on what’s next for the activewear empire – TechCrunch

 Like plenty of other modern direct-to-consumer companies, influencer marketing has been an essential part of Fabletics’ journey.
-Actress Kate Hudson co-founded the company and co-CEO Adam Golderberg believes that its network of spokespeople has been key to the company’s growth.
+Actress Kate Hudson co-founded the company and co-CEO Adam Goldenberg believes that its network of spokespeople has been key to the company’s growth.

-We were joined on our virtual TechCrunch Disrupt 2020 stage by Goldenberg and comedian Kevin Hart who has been working as a brand partner for Fabletics.
+We were joined on our virtual TechCrunch Disrupt 2020 stage by Goldenberg and comedian Kevin Hart, who has been working as a brand partner for Fabletics.

 “You can have the best product, which we believe we have, but if you can’t get it out there then you’re not going to be the leader that you want to be,” Goldenberg told us.
 “By having a very broad and diverse ambassador and influencer network, it allows us to become a very inclusive brand.”